Prithpal-Sooriya/BioComputation-Assignment/README.md

 TODO NOT DONE:

+- FIX FITNESS FUNCTION AND STOP CONDITION, AND CHECK SUBARRAY SWAP

 - Generics --> how much generics should I include --> how to create an individual with first rules not as generic, and last rules more generic.
   - Make sure a rule's condition is not all made up of genetics = DONE

 - add in inversion crossover (where we swap places of rules)

 - Add in sorting population by fitness